 The Apartments at 6 Old Firehouse Lane

-Mount Desert 365 is accepting rental applications on a rolling basis for two second-floor walkup residential units, to be ready for occupancy November 1st.
+Mount Desert 365 is accepting rental applications on a rolling basis for two second-floor walkup residential units.
 These units are located in Northeast Harbor at 6 Old Firehouse Lane, which houses both the Maine Seacoast Mission and Mount Desert 365 headquarters.
 Access to the apartments is provided through the West entrance.

 The units are equipped with fire suppression systems and outfitted with new appliances including washer and dryer, side-by-side refrigerator, dishwasher, microwave and electric range.
 Unit #1 (West) has a walk-in shower and a side-by-side washer/dryer, while Unit #2 (East) has a step-in tub and a stacked washer/dryer.
 Both feature an open-concept kitchen, dining and living areas, large windows, and French doors with the safety of ‘Juliette’ balconies.
 Free WiFi is provided, as are on-site parking and trash removal.
 Some basement storage is available.

 Rent is $1250 per month.
 A year lease agreement is required and the first month’s rent, along with a security deposit of $1000, is due at lease signing.
 Tenant is responsible for all utilities.
 No pets or smoking are allowed on the premises.

 Mount Desert 365 is dedicated to promoting and expanding the year-round residential community and a sustainable economy in Mount Desert.
 As such, we have defined a set of criteria and a screening process to determine applicant eligibility.
 These processes have been put in place to ensure that the units serve to expand Northeast Harbor's inventory of affordable year-round rental housing and increase the local population.

 - Agree that the property will be their primary residence, to be lived in year-round